 330 PC only applies to gambling with respect to either banking or percentage games.

-This means it is a legal defense for an accused to say that:
+This means it is a legal defense to say that:

-- he was not doing so in a prohibited game.
+- you were not doing so in a prohibited game.

-Perhaps, for example, a defendant was just playing a social game of poker with friends.
+Perhaps, for example, you were just playing a social game of poker with friends.

 2.2.
 Unlawful search and seizure